CSIS-BU/sp22-cs330-finalproject-gerard-devun/README.md

 1. Your work will be evaluated **weekly**.
 2. Only commit once as the final submission will result in **0 points to the whole team (no exception/excuse will be accepted)**
 3. Be creative.

+# Wordle
+  * The user will select how many letters of the word they want to guess
+  * Server will select a word from the database for the client.
+Then ask the client to guess
+  * The user will be able to guess within the parameters.
+The client will block if the input isn't valid
+  * Once the guess is sent, the server will respond with which letters are in the correct spot or are in the word somewhere else (via color)
+  * If user uses 6 guesses without guessing the word, the game will end as a loss and the user will be asked to play again.